Accessibility of Public Transit Services

 • A description of how you believe you were discriminated against.
 Include the date, time, and location the incident occurred (be specific), and the names and contact information of any witnesses.

-• You may use these complaint forms as a template (click to download):
+• You may use these complaint forms as a template (click to download to desktop computer only):

 • Complaints may be submitted in any of the following methods: